Vicious or Dangerous Dog Citations in Florida

 Under Section 6-27(b)(1)b., after a dog has been classified as dangerous or a dangerous dog classification is upheld on appeal, the owner of the dog must obtain a certificate of registration from the Department within 14 days, and the certificate must be renewed annually.

-The Department will only issue certificates of registration and their renewals to individuals who are at least 18 years of age, pay the appropriate fee, and present sufficient evidence of the requirements provided for in F.S. § 767.12, as may be amended.
+The Department will only issue certificates of registration and their renewals to individuals at least 18 years of age, pay the appropriate fee, and present sufficient evidence of the requirements provided for in F.S. § 767.12, as may be amended.

 In addition to those requirements, the dog’s owner must take the following actions: